haskell-tls/hs-tls/CONTRIBUTING.md

 * Keep the code simple
 * Don't add extra dependency: dependencies have costs that is better to avoid.
-* compatibility:
-  keep the code compatible with previous versions of GHC,
+* compatibility: keep the code compatible with previous versions of GHC, and base.

 MAINTAINERS
 -----------